austinmarshb/sullivanstatemachine/README.md

 I will continue to add to this repository (when I can find the time) until all the most important bits of code are here.

+Each file will be named for what it does.
+I.E. "enemystatemachine" is the state machine I made for the enemy object template that is applied to many enemies in the game. "enemystep" is the step event for the enemy object etc.

 Cheers